-3.32 Leicestershire is experiencing significant growth challenges for new residential and commercial developments coming forward over the next 20 years.
+Leicestershire is experiencing significant growth challenges for new residential and commercial developments coming forward over the next 20 years.
 To encourage alternative modes and offer greater travel choice, it is essential bus services are provided from an early stage of occupation to enhance behaviour change opportunities.
-As part of the planning process the County Council engages with District Councils to understand opportunities for developments to be integrated into the bus network at the most appropriate time.
+Enabling this starts at the earliest stages of spatial planning through work by district councils to develop Local Plans; it is important that Local Plans seek to allocate new development in places that already are or have the ability to be served by frequent reliable bus services and provide the policy foundation to seek to secure developer contributions towards service improvements as appropriate.
+Local Plans provide the basis for the county council to engage with district councils as part of the planning process to understand specific opportunities and proposals for developments to be integrated into the bus network at the most appropriate time.

-3.33 Where appropriate Section 106 funding is requested towards public transport services and infrastructure, this can often compete with other requests for highway enhancements, education, health, and community facilities.
+Where appropriate Section 106 funding (a developer contribution) is requested towards public transport services and infrastructure.
+(In addition to any Local Plan policies, the county council has its own policies and strategies in relation to seeking developer contributions, that don't just cover public transport, but wider transport and non-transport matters).
+Such requests can often compete with other requests for highway enhancements, education, health, and community facilities.
 S106 contributions towards public transport measures therefore cannot be guaranteed.
 However, every effort is made to secure developer contribution towards provision and promotion of sustainable travel.